Written on Mar 3, 2023 4:05:33 PM

-4 Golf Cart Accident Statistics That May Surprise You
+4 Golf Cart Accident Statistics That May Surprise You in Florida

 The warm Florida sun, quiet roads and prevalence of gated and close-knit communities in the Spring Hill/Brooksville area have made golf carts a highly popular transportation option for residents.
 Leisurely, economical and easy to use, these carts can be driven by anyone over age 14 in the state of Florida, and do not require seatbelts be worn during operation; in fact, many (if not most) golf cart models do not come equipped with seat belts at all.